Shayhha/CryptoShredder/README.md

 ## Features

-- **Multiple Passes**: The File Shredder allows you to perform multiple passes to ensure that files are thoroughly overwritten, making data recovery extremely challenging.
+- **Multiple Passes**: File Shredder allows you to perform multiple passes to ensure that files are thoroughly overwritten, making data recovery extremely challenging.

-- **Mersenne Twister RNG**: The File Shredder uses the Mersenne Twister random number generator for generating secure and unpredictable bytes during the file wiping process.
+- **Mersenne Twister RNG**: File Shredder uses the Mersenne Twister random number generator for generating secure and unpredictable bytes during the file wiping process.

+- **File Viewer**: File Shredder provides users with the flexibility to view files in various formats, including Hexadecimal, Binary, and UTF-8, enabling thorough inspection of file contents before making shredding decisions.

 - **User-Friendly GUI**: With a modern and intuitive graphical user interface built using Qt, the File Shredder is easy to use, even for those new to data shredding.